Canadian Museums Association: History

 In 2018, the Department of Canadian Heritage granted the CMA $680,948 to produce a report and recommendations on the implementation of UNDRIP within Canadian museums.
 The CMA published its report, Moved to Action: Activating UNDRIP in Canadian Museums, in 2022.

 Mandate

 The CMA is a federally incorporated nonprofit association which advances public museum services in Canada, promotes the welfare and a better administration of museums and fosters a continuing improvement in the qualifications and practices of museum professionals.
 It is a registered charity, and administers the funds of the former Museums Foundation of Canada, a separate charity that wrapped up in 2020.

 Governing structure

 The CMA is governed by an elected Board of Directors and maintains a full-service Secretariat in Ottawa.

-Since its founding, CMA has had eleven executive directors:
+Since its founding, CMA has had thirteen executive directors: